Farlowella mitoupibo

-Farlowella mitoupibo is a species of catfish in the family Loricariidae.
-It is native to South America, where it occurs in the upper Guaviare River, which is part of the Orinoco basin in Colombia.
-The species reaches at least 20.96 cm in standard length.
-It was described in 2016 by Gustavo A. Ballen (of the University of London), Alexander Urbano-Bonilla (of the Pontifical Xavierian University), and Jhon Zamudio (also of the Pontifical Xavierian University).
+Farlowella mitoupibo is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Loricariinae, the mailed catfishes.
+This catfish is found in South America, where it occurs in the upper Guaviare River, which is part of the Orinoco basin in Colombia.
+This species reaches a standard length of 19.3 cm.
+It was described in 2016 by Gustavo A. Ballen, Alexander Urbano-Bonilla and Jhon Zamudio.
 Its specific name, mitoupibo, is derived from the Guahibo name for fishes of the genus Farlowella.